 The Haas School of Business at the University of California, Berkeley is generating an applicant pool of qualified temporary instructors to teach courses in Persuasive Communication and Interpersonal Dynamics, should an opening arise.
-The pool will remain in place for one year.
-Positions may range from 8.5% to 33% time, and applications are typically reviewed for summer course needs in April, fall course needs in May, and in November for spring course needs.
+Positions may range up to 33% time, and applications are typically reviewed for summer session course needs in April, fall course needs in May, and in November for spring course needs.

 A minimum of 2 years' experience in the professional practice of persuasive communications (public speaking, storytelling, acting, improvisation, rhetoric, debate) and/or interpersonal dynamics facilitation (executive coaching, communication and feedback skills, relational processes, T-Group methodology) in a business, government or not-for-profit organization by start date.

 Salary for all positions will be competitive and commensurate with qualifications and this position is in a represented bargaining unit.

 Haas School of Business is committed to creating an inclusive environment, one that is supportive of all individuals, regardless of background.
 We are committed to building an excellent and diverse faculty, staff, and student body, and we welcome applicants whose experiences have prepared them to contribute to this commitment.

 The pool will close on January 19, 2022.
 If you have questions, please contact us at email@example.com

 Please note: The use of a lecturer pool does not guarantee that an open position exists.
 See the review date specified in AP Recruit to learn whether the Department is currently reviewing applications for a specific position.
 If there is no future review date specified, your application may not be considered at this time.

 UC lecturers are academic appointees and are represented by an exclusive bargaining agent, University Council - American Federation of Teachers (UC-AFT).
 This position is represented by the bargaining unit.